Topological Quality of Subsets via Persistence Matching Diagrams: Conclusion and future works

 \section{Conclusion and future works}

-In this paper, we have provided a novel definition of data quality based on $k$-dimensional topological features to measure the quality of a training subset relative to the entire input dataset.
-Theoretical results support that the proposed definition is well-stated, measuring the size of the subset in the $0$-dimensional case and is coherent with previous related definitions such as partial matchings.
-The experiments made show that topological quality is a measure that can be used to provide an explanation of why the chosen training subset will lead to poor performance.
+In this paper, we have introduced a novel indicator of data quality.
+It is based on topological features obtained from 0-dimensional persistence modules and induced block functions.
+The goal of this tool is to measure the quality of a training subset relative to the entire input dataset.
+The experimentation reveals that the topological data quality information is coherent with related tools to visualize/inspect datasets and demonstrates that it is a valuable measure, providing insights into why a chosen training subset might lead to poor performance.

-As a future work, an interesting research topic is to adapt our method to be robust to outliers in this context and to optimize our code to be used on large datasets.
+Besides, we have demonstrated in~\cite{torrascasas2024} that the proposed definition of matching diagrams is stable.
+We have not included here the proof of the stability property of $D(X,Z)$ for being rather technical and out of the scope of this paper.
+Intuitively, the stability of $D(X,Z)$ implies that for a pair of samples $X \subseteq Z$, slight perturbations resulting in a new pair $X' \subseteq Z'$ will lead to approximately equivalent matching diagrams $D(X,Z)$ and $D(X',Z')$.